IDIL: Training through and for research

 Graduate school?

-In the Anglo-Saxon model, the graduate school corresponds to the master's and doctorate levels.
-In line with this structure, the IDIL project is also aimed at doctoral students, and from 2023 will propose the funding of 12 doctoral contracts, also geared towards interdisciplinarity.
+In the Anglo-Saxon model, graduate school corresponds to master's and doctoral levels.
+In line with this structure, the IDIL project is also aimed at doctoral students and, starting in 2023, will offer funding for 12 doctoral contracts that are also focused on interdisciplinarity.

 Are you a student or researcher interested in the IDIL graduate program?
-Find out more on our website.
+Find out more on the website.